How to Stay Organized With the Layers and Groups Tab

-Decided you don’t need a certain group anymore?
-That’s not a problem either.
-All you have to do is open the Layers & Groups menu and click the trashcan icon next to the group name.
-All of the layers within that group will be ungrouped in a flash.
+Want to undo an entire group?
+No problem.
+Just open the Layers & Groups menu and click the Delete Group icon next to the group name.
+All of the layers within that group will be instantly ungrouped.

 Use Layers and Groups to Work Smarter, Not Harder

 Staying organized with Layers & Groups makes designing fast, easy, and efficient.
 Streamline your creative workflow like a pro with our Photo Editor, Graphic Designer, or Collage Maker today!
 Want to dive deeper with Layers & Groups?
 Click here to learn more about layers in our Help Center article.